 The term ‘dot painting’ stems from what the Western eye sees when facing contemporary Aboriginal acrylic paintings.
 This painting style arose from the Papunya art movement in the 1970s.
 Papunya Tula (The Western Desert – South West of Alice Springs and now venturing further into West Australia) artists used a process that originally mirrored traditional spiritual ceremonies.
 The ritual code is to have the desert soil cleared and smoothed as a canvas, much like the dark, earthy boards used by the Papunya Tala.
 The canvas is drawn on with the inscription of sacred designs, replicating movements of ancestral beings (spirits) upon the earth.
 The Aboriginals wanted to express this spirit world.

 Dreaming design, outlined with dancing circles, is surrounded by multiple dots

-Afterward, the imprinted earth is smoothed over and painted bodies rubbed away, masking the sacred secrets which had taken place.
+Afterward, the imprinted earth is smoothed over and painted bodies rubbed away, masking the sacred secrets that had taken place.
 The Papunya Tula painting style derives directly from the artists’ knowledge of the traditional body and sand painting associated with the ceremony.
-To portray these dream time creating stories for the public has required the removal of sacred symbols and the careful monitoring of ancestral designs.
+To portray these dream times creating stories for the public has required the removal of sacred symbols and the careful monitoring of ancestral designs.

 Today these secrets have become known to all with modern technologies and communication systems.